furti/time-track/README.md

 ### export <yyyy-mm-dd> <exporter name>
 Calls the given exporter with the tasks for the given day.

+### merge <yyyy-mm-dd>
+Merge tasks of a given day.
+If you started a task multiple time you can merge them together.

 ### q
 Quits the application.
 In contrast with the stopall command the quit command does not alter any tasks.